ViscousTests/website/content/docs/what-to-believe.md

 There are many reasons why information people share with each other may be misleading or wrong.
-One useful lens to look at this further is to think about where the information the person who is sharing it is ultimately coming from:
+One useful lens to look at this further is to think about where the shared information is ultimately coming from:

 ## From Past Personal Experience